3dreamengine/3DreamEngine/README.md

 ## textures
 To add textures to the model ...
-* name the textures albedo, normal, roughness, metallic, glossiness, specular, emission and put it next to the material (for material library entries) or suffic them with either the material name "material_" or the object name "object_"
+* name the textures albedo, normal, roughness, metallic, glossiness, specular, emission and put it next to the material (for material library entries) or suffix them with either the material name "material_" or the object name "object_"
 * set the texture path in the mtl file.
 See (3DreamEngine/loader/mtl.lua) for up to date parser information (no prefix)
 * set the texture in the mat file (tex_diffuse, tex_normal, tex_emission, ...) (no prefix)
 * the relative path it uses to look for textures is the same as the object itself, if not overwritten by the "textures" arg in the model loader